Creek Road/Smith Street, Poughkeepsie, New York

 For Moving Dutchess Forward, we estimated future available funding for three project categories: highway (which includes road, bridge, walking, and bicycling projects), transit (which includes bus and rail), and planning.

 See the adjacent tables for our available funding estimates by project category and source for the short term (2022-2025), long term (2026-2045), and entire planning period (2022-2045).

-We estimated federal funding from the core federal programs, the National Highway Performance Program (NHPP), the Surface Transportation Block Grant program (STBG), and the Highway Safety Improvement Program (HSIP), based on the programmed funding amounts in our current 5-year TIP.
+We estimated federal funding from the core federal programs: the National Highway Performance Program (NHPP), the Surface Transportation Block Grant program (STBG), and the Highway Safety Improvement Program (HSIP), as well as off-system bridge funding, based on the programmed funding amounts in our current 5-year TIP.
 We summed the annual average for each program, which totaled $21 million, and added a non-federal match of 20 percent ($4.2 million).
 Based on this, we estimate about $25 million annually in matched core federal funds.